Spencer Torkelson Player Props: Tigers vs. Marlins

 Spencer Torkelson At The Plate

-- Torkelson has 90 hits to go with a slugging percentage of .412, both of which are tops among Detroit hitters this season.
+- Torkelson has 90 hits to go with a slugging percentage of .408, both of which lead Detroit hitters this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.